Involutive bordered Floer homology: Introduction

 An arguably even nicer description of $\iota$, in terms of morphisms complexes, is given in Section~\ref{sec:hom-pair}.

-Changing topics slightly, for a closed $3$-manifold $Y$, the based mapping class group of $Y$ acts on $\HFa(Y)$~\cite{OS06:HolDiskFour,JT:Naturality}.
-One can use bordered Floer homology to compute the mapping class group action in a similar way to how it computes $\HFIa$, so we explain that algorithm here as well.
+Changing topics slightly, given a closed $3$-manifold $Y$, the based mapping class group of $Y$ acts on $\HFa(Y)$~\cite{OS06:HolDiskFour,JT:Naturality}.
+One can use bordered Floer homology to compute the mapping class group action in a similar way to $\HFIa$, so we explain that algorithm here as well.
 (We are interested in this action partly because it sometimes allows one to compute the concordance invariant $q_\tau$~\cite{HLS:HEquivariant}.)

 So, fix a closed $3$-manifold $Y$, a basepoint $p\in Y$, and a mapping class $[\chi]\in\MCG(Y,p)$.
-We can choose a Heegaard splitting $Y=\HB_0\cup_\Sigma\HB_1$ for $Y$ and a representative $\chi$ for $[\chi]$ so that $\chi$ respects the Heegaard splitting, i.e., $\chi(\HB_i)=\HB_i$ (Lemma~\ref{lem:preserve-HS}).
+We can choose a Heegaard splitting $Y=\HB_0\cup_F\HB_1$ for $Y$ and a representative $\chi$ for $[\chi]$ so that $\chi$ respects the Heegaard splitting, i.e., $\chi(\HB_i)=\HB_i$ (Lemma~\ref{lem:preserve-HS}).
 Let $\psi$ denote the gluing map for the Heegaard splitting, so $\CFa(Y)$ is computed by Equation~\eqref{eq:compute-CFa}, and we know how to compute $\CFAa(H_g,\phi_0)$ and $\CFDa(H_g,\phi_0\circ\psi)$.
-Let $\chi|$ denote the restriction of $\chi$ to $\Sigma$.
-As described above, we can also compute $\CFDAa(\chi|)$.
-Since $\chi|$ extends over $\HB_i$, the bordered manifolds $(H_g,\phi_0)$ and $(H_g,\phi_0\circ\chi|^{-1})$ are equivalent, as are the bordered manifolds $(H_g,\phi_0\circ\psi)$ and $(H_g,\phi_0\circ\psi\circ\chi|^{-1})$.
+Let $\chi|_F$ denote the restriction of $\chi$ to $F$.
+As described above, we can also compute $\CFDAa(\chi|_F)$.
+Since $\chi|_F$ extends over $\HB_i$, the bordered manifolds $(H_g,\phi_0)$ and $(H_g,\phi_0\circ\chi|_F^{-1})$ are equivalent, as are the bordered manifolds $(H_g,\phi_0\circ\psi)$ and $(H_g,\phi_0\circ\psi\circ\chi|_F^{-1})$.
 Thus, there are (grading-preserving) chain homotopy equivalences

 In fact, we show in Section~\ref{sec:rigid} that there are unique graded homotopy equivalences $\Theta_0$ and $\Theta_1$ between these modules (up to homotopy), so $\Theta_0$ and $\Theta_1$ are algorithmically computable (cf.\ Section~\ref{sec:comp-htpy-equiv}).
 We show in Theorem~\ref{thm:MCG-act-is} that the action of $\chi$ on $\HFa(Y)$ is given by the composition